What Are Mycorrhizae?

 There are numerous documented benefits that mycorrhizal fungi provide to plants.
-The key benefits that mycorrhizae provide to professional growers are: Root System Growth, Improved Nutrient Efficiency, and Increased Water Absorption.
+The key benefits that mycorrhizae provide to professional growers are: Root System Enhancement, Improved Nutrient Efficiency, and Increased Water Absorption & Utilization.

 What are Some of the Other Benefits of Mycorrhizae?